Cyborgscode/Personal-Voice-Assistent/README.txt

     mbrola             (found on github)
     espeak
     vosk               (found on github)
+    org.json.* java classes

 O=== How to install:

-We don't need fancy frameworks or complicated makefiles, so relax, it's just done in about 5 minutes :) The author uses Fedora as OS, so if you run Ubuntu or Arch, your install commands will vary a bit.
+We don't need fancy frameworks* or complicated makefiles, so relax, it's just done in about 5 minutes :) The author uses Fedora as OS, so if you run Ubuntu or Arch, your install commands will vary a bit.

+*) looks like thats not entirely true, as we depend on org.json.* classes from here https://github.com/stleary/JSON-java/releases/tag/20210307

 O== Espeak: